Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Fundamental limits

 \section{Fundamental limits}

-Despite their apparent differences in physical layouts, all high-frequency detectors proposed so far can be unified within the same framework, due to their shared mathematical description for analyzing ultimate measurement precision and their common core element: the electromagnetic resonator.
+Despite apparent differences in physical layouts, all proposed high-frequency detectors can be unified within a unified framework due to their shared mathematical description of ultimate sensitivity and their common core: the electromagnetic resonator.

-Mathematically, measurement precision can be analyzed by treating the detection process as a quantum estimation problem\,\cite{Stochastic}.
-At high frequencies, the stochastic GW signal introduces random shift in the quantum state of the detector.
-The magnitude is quantified by the excess variance:
+Mathematically, detection sensitivity can be treated as a quantum estimation problem\,\cite{Stochastic}.
+A stochastic GW signal induces a random shift in the detector's quantum state, quantified by the normalized excess variance:

-where the gain $G$ quantifies detector's response to the GW strain $h$ at the frequencies $f$.
-The accuracy for estimating the excess variance, quantified by the signal-to-noise ratio (SNR), is determined by the quantum state of the system and also the measurement scheme that measures the quantum state.
-Fundamental quantum limits to the SNR for different detectors are summarized in Table\,\ref{tab:comparison}.
+where the gain $G$ quantifies detector's response to the GW strain $h$, {and $S_{hh}(f)$ is the single-sided power spectral density of strain.} The accuracy for estimating the excess variance, quantified by the signal-to-noise ratio (SNR), is determined by both the input quantum state and measurement scheme on the out-going quantum state.
+SNR limits for different schemes are summarized in Table\,\ref{tab:comparison}. { In this table, the SNR limit for photon-counting metrology applies only to systems without internal squeezing, whereas the other SNR limits remain valid even in the presence of internal squeezing (See Appendix \,\ref{sec:loss} and Appendix \,\ref{sec:QFI} for detailed discussion).}

-Physically, for all proposed detectors, GWs are coupled to an electromagnetic cavity or resonator, which resonantly enhances the strain signal.
-The coupling Hamiltonian can be described as:

-Here $\alpha<1$ describes the antenna response; $h$ is the magnitude GW strain; ${\cal E}_{EM}$ is the energy of the electromagnetic field of the detector.
-The energy fluctuation at the quantum level provides a universal bound to the signal gain $G$\,\cite{Energetic_Quantum_Limit,Haixing2017}:

-This can be intuitively understood by the energy-time uncertainty principle: detectors with larger energy fluctuations exhibit greater sensitivity to space-time variations.
-In this formula, $\bar{S}_{\cal EE}^{\,\rm vac}$ is the spectral density of the quantum energy fluctuations driven by vacuum noise.
-It is given by

-The energy fluctuation is a summation of Lorentzian-shaped spectra of individual cavity modes ($\omega_0$ is the carrier frequency, $\gamma_k$ is the bandwidth and $\Delta_k$ is the resonant frequency), and proportional to $\bar {\cal E}$, the total energy stored in the system.
+Physically, in all detectors, GWs couple linearly to the system's total stored energy in the conventional transverse-traceless (TT) gauge, with interaction Hamiltonian of:

+where $h$ is the strain, ${\cal E}_{EM}$ the EM energy, and $a$ the antenna response, an order-one factor for sky-averaged coupling.
+For the linear, Gaussian, lossless case, strain sensitivity for detection is bounded by quantum energy fluctuations (energetic quantum limit \cite{EQL1,EQL2,EQL3,EQL4,Haixing2017}). {When the internal squeezing negligible}, we generalize this as a gain constraint applicable to general lossy, non-Gaussian cases: